yshalsager/telegram-utils-bot/README.md

 - Start the bot by sending `/start` in private or adding it to a group.
 - Use `/commands` to get a list of available commands and their usage.
 - For file conversions, simply send a file to the bot and follow the prompts.
 - Use inline queries for web searches by typing `@your_bot_username` followed by your search query.
+You can list all inline command using `@your_bot_username commands`.

 ## Setup